 Explore your strengths and limitations, interests and values, personality and skills, and apply this understanding to your educational and career plans.
-Services include assessments and inventories, skills workshops, resume and cover letter assistance, and practice interviews.
-Also learn about opportunities for internships, Federal Work Study, and on- and offcampus employment.
-Call 689-2689 or email uhwo.careers@ hawaii.edu to schedule an appointment.
+Services include assessments and inventories, skills workshops, career fairs, resume and cover letter assistance, and practice interviews.
+Also learn about opportunities for government and professional internships, Federal Work Study, and on- and off-campus employment.
+Call 689-2676 or email uhwo.careers@hawaii.edu to schedule an appointment.